Cohabitation Solicitors

 When it comes to equal rights to property and belongings, many couples think they’re protected under ‘common law’.
 In reality, this legal status is a myth.

 If you’re not married, it’s important to consider a cohabitation agreement as soon as you move in together.
-A cohabitation agreement is a legally binding agreement which couples who live together, but are not married or in a civil partnership, can put together.
+A cohabitation agreement is a legally binding agreement which couples who live together but are not married or in a civil partnership can put together.
 It allows cohabiting couples to enter into a legally binding contract which covers things such as household finances, ownership of the property and what happens to any shared money or assets should the relationship break down.

 Cohabitation disputes

-Our cohabitation dispute solicitors in Bristol can discuss your situation in detail and advise on next steps.
+Our cohabitation dispute solicitors in Bristol can discuss your situation in detail and advise on the next steps.
 We usually start by looking at how the property is owned, i.e. in sole name or joint names, and take it from there.
 Our specialist TOLATA solicitors can also help make an application to the court should you remain in disagreement about how property or assets are distributed.

 Declaration of Trusts